amirf147/IoT_Mail_Detector/README.md

 also monitors hallway brightness with a photoresistor to detect if front door has been opened.
-The frontend of the application is in the form of a telegram bot where the user can make queries on conditions in the home, get nofications for when the front door is opened and if mail has been received An image of the mail is also sent to the user.
+The frontend of the application is in the form of a telegram bot where the user can make queries on conditions in the home, get nofications for when the front door is opened and if mail has been received, an image of the mail is also sent to the user.
 All data is stored in a local InfluxDB database and data analysis and presentation is provided with Grafana.